RedDirtHenry/WineQuality/README.md

 # WineQuality
-Wine Quality EDA and Predictive Analysis
+Wine Quality EDA and Predictive Analysis using Linear Regression Model and Binary Classifier.